bleachedsleet/gIcon/readme.md

 Although any service can now be added, the current implementation requires adding code to the source directly which is far from ideal.
 This will be changed in the next update to allow an easier and safer way of making service changes, but until then, this feature will remain officially unsupported and undocumented.

 ## Known Issues
 - Tresorit version bumps will break this script.
-I aim to fix this in the next release
+I aim to fix this in the next release (the current version 0.8x is supported; all previous and future point releases will break this script).
 - Currently, there is no way to remove individual service icons.
 It's all or nothing.
 This will be fixed soon.
 - The providers database will not update on removal.
 This isn't horrible, but could lead to filesize swelling if used often.